Victor Horsley: Namesakes

 Horsley was the first neurosurgeon appointed to the hospital in Queen Square, London, now called the National Hospital for Neurology and Neurosurgery – the Victor Horsley Department of Neurosurgery is named in his honour.

 The Walton Centre for Neurology & Neurosurgery NHS Trust in Liverpool, England, another leading Neurosurgical Hospital, dedicated its intensive care unit to him, naming it the Horsley ward.

 At its Annual Representatives Meeting, the British Medical Association has a series of lunchtime lectures entitled The Victor Horsley Lectures.
-After the second Gulf War, a British Field Hospital was established at Shaibah Logistics Base, and the area of tented accommodation for hospital staff was known as Horsley Lines.
+After the Second Gulf War, a British Field Hospital was established at Shaibah Logistics Base, and the area of tented accommodation for hospital staff was known as Horsley Lines.

 Horsley is credited with the invention of the "Horsley Hook", a device which he used to avulse the trigeminal nerve.

+Collections

+In 1976 Horsley's daughter gave his archive to University College London.
+The collection was added to in 1987 and 2017 by further donations from Horsley's family.
+The collection includes Horsley's medical work, personal papers and correspondence of both Horsley and other family members, photographs, and postcards.
+The majority of the collection is from the period 1863 - 1916 and reflects Horsley's activity during this time.